-Given the impact of flexible work arrangements (FWAs) on business performance as measured by innovation and the increasing demand for FWAs adoption, this report provides some key policy recommendations as follows:
+Given the impact of FWAs on business performance and the increasing demand for WFA adoption, this report provides some key policy recommendations as follows:

-- Promoting FWAs, especially flexitime, is crucial for enhancing innovation within SMEs since i) they are likely to foster a more creative and dynamic environment by changing employees' attitudes, behaviour and wellbeing; and ii) they foster more inclusivity, attraction and retention of talent as found in many studies.
-This FWAs promotion can be achieved through awareness campaigns and resources that highlight the benefits of FWAs, particularly targeted towards smaller firms and towards the population at large to raise awareness of the new legislative right to flexible work from day one in a new job.
-This could also support Scottish Government's policy priorities as set out in the National Strategy for Economic Transformation and the National Innovation Strategy (2023 to 2033), which place emphasis on enhancing wellbeing and eradicating poverty (particularly child poverty), in order to create a fairer, more equal and wealthier Scotland. - There is a need for more research and critical assessments of the impact of different types of FWAs on productivity, as not all types of FWAs may contribute to higher productivity.
-Our results do not draw firm conclusions on the matter as they do not rely on high-quality data when it comes to measuring SMEs labour productivity.
+- Promoting FWAs, especially flexitime, is crucial for enhancing innovation within SMEs by fostering a more creative and dynamic environment.
+This can be achieved through awareness campaigns and resources that highlight the benefits of FWAs, particularly targeted towards the smaller firms and towards the population to make them aware of this new right to flexible work from day one in a new job.
+This could support the Scottish Government's National Innovation Strategy (2023 to 2033), which aims to create a fairer, more equal and wealthier Scotland. - The government should conduct critical assessments on the impact of different types of FWAs on productivity, as not all types of FWAs may contribute to higher productivity.
+Our results do not draw firm conclusions on the matter as they do not rely on high-quality data when it comes to measuring SMEs labour productivity. - It is important to implement sector-specific policies by developing tailored regulations that address the unique challenges faced by different sectors.
+For instance, recognising the prevalence of zero-hours contracts in hospitality and healthcare can lead to the design of regulations that ensure fair working conditions while also promoting the benefits of stable employment. - Implementing policies that ensure employees working under flexible arrangements have the same rights and protections as full-time employees, including access to benefits and job security guarantees. - The ONS should improve the business statistics collection by introducing a linked employers-employees survey, which would allow combining a rich dataset on workers' characteristics and employment contracts with firm-level performance measures in order to accurately capture firm productivity and understand its relationship with the quantity and quality of its workforce, something which at the moment is missing.